liuning0820/liuning0820.github.io/_posts/2014-06-12-On-Using-What-You-Already-Have.md

 - There is no source control.

 Reading books and theory is also very important at this stage.
 Consider it as like sitting on the shoulder of giants.
-Of course practise is very important as well but making sure there is a good balance between these two really pays off.
+Of course practice is very important as well but making sure there is a good balance between these two really pays off.

 I love reading books.
 I have bought quite some books in the past 11 months.
 I